(make sure to watch the video above – there are more details included than in the article below)

 Today I am going to show you how to diversify or completely stop using paid ads and teach you how to drive free traffic to your Shopify store free.

-In fact, these are the same techniques that we used with Herbonaut.com to build their traffic from less than 10K unique monthly visitors…all the way to 80K.
+In fact, these are the same techniques that I, as a link builder, used with Herbonaut.com to build their traffic from less than 10K unique monthly visitors…all the way to 80K.

 Before we begin…quick intro!

 My name is Artem and I help E-commerce stores grow by using free organic traffic from Google.

 I want to make this as actionable as possible…which means I need a real example!

 For the sake of that I’m going to use a website of someone who reached out to me as a potential client but didn’t end up hiring me as a consultant – http://naturesarcorganics.com/ (because why not share the value).

 So our entire process would boil down to these 5 steps.

 - Understand the intent